One-Loop Renormalization of Anisotropic Two-Scalar Quantum Field Theories: Introduction

 Concretely, the kinetic terms are governed by (i) a positive--definite $2\times 2$ matrix $\mathbf Z_t$ in field space multiplying $\partial_0\varphi_i\,\partial_0\varphi_j$, and (ii) three real symmetric $d\times d$ matrices $\mathbf C_\phi$, $\mathbf C_\chi$, $\mathbf Y$ multiplying spatial gradients, including the cross term $Y^{ab}\,\partial_a\phi\,\partial_b\chi$.
 We also allow a general symmetric mass matrix $\mathbf M^2$, and we keep linear couplings $j_i$ because they are generated whenever cubic couplings and masses are present.
 The resulting quadratic operator defines, for every direction $\hat{\bm n}\in S^{d-1}$, a positive--definite $2\times 2$ matrix in field space controlling the UV dispersion with positive eigenvalues $s_a(\hat{\bm n})$ and orthogonal projectors $\Pi_a(\hat{\bm n})$.
 Physically, $v_a(\hat{\bm n})\equiv \sqrt{s_a(\hat{\bm n})}$ are the \emph{directional sound speeds} (or, in Lorentzian signature, limiting velocities) of the UV normal modes.

 We show that the one--loop UV poles of the theory can be written in a remarkably universal form.
-At $D=4-\epsilon$ all one--loop divergences are controlled by two ``master integrals'': the tadpole (which carries one insertion of the mass operator in MS) and the bubble at zero external momentum.
+At $D=4-\epsilon$ all one--loop divergences are controlled by two ``master integrals'': the tadpole (which carries one insertion of the mass operator in minimal subtraction (MS) renormalization scheme) and the bubble at zero external momentum.
 After performing the frequency integral, both reduce to angular averages over $\hat{\bm n}$ dressed by a single positive kernel

-This kernel admits a direct physical interpretation: it is the two--particle energy denominator (and, equivalently, the two--particle phase--space density per RG decade) for intermediate UV modes with linear dispersion $E_a(\mathbf p)=|\mathbf p|\,v_a(\hat{\bm n})$.
+This kernel admits a direct physical interpretation: it is the two--particle energy denominator (and, equivalently, the two--particle phase--space density per logarithmic interval in the RG scale) for intermediate UV modes with linear dispersion $E_a(\mathbf p)=|\mathbf p|\,v_a(\hat{\bm n})$.
 Anisotropy and mixing enter only through the directional velocities $v_a(\hat{\bm n})$ and through the ``coherence factors'' encoded in $\Pi_a(\hat{\bm n})$, which determine how strongly the UV normal modes overlap with the original fields.